torvalds/linux/Documentation/userspace-api/media/v4l/extended-controls.rst

 it also allows for 64-bit values and pointers to be passed.

-Since the struct :c:type:`v4l2_ext_control` supports pointers it is now also possible to have controls with compound types such as N-dimensional arrays and/or structures.
+Since the struct :c:type:`v4l2_ext_control` supports pointers it is analw also possible to have controls with compound types such as N-dimensional arrays and/or structures.
 You need to specify the ``V4L2_CTRL_FLAG_NEXT_COMPOUND`` when enumerating controls to actually be able to see such compound controls.
 In other words, these controls